- What we do

 Since qualifying, Neil has worked for several well-respected firms in the North West, dealing with clinical negligence claims.
 He is a member of the Association of Personal Injury Lawyers (APIL), having previously achieved litigator status.

 Neil prides himself on doing the very best for his clients, whose causes he champions to secure the best damages settlement possible.
-Neil joined Bond Turner at the beginning of 2018 and is currently team leader of the clinical Negligence department.
+Neil joined Bond Turner at the beginning of 2018 and is currently Head of the clinical Negligence Department in our Bolton Office.

 In his spare time, Neil enjoys painting, mainly abstract and contemporary works on boxed canvas.
 He has previously been exhibited online and has sold many artworks.
 He also has a passion for travel, being fascinated by exotic/ancient cultures.
 Past destinations have included Mexico, Cairo and Luxor in Egypt, Rome, Istanbul, Malaysia, Borneo, and Singapore.